ktns/cmake_format/cmake_format/doc/README.rst

                             the last, most agressive attempt that it made.
-If this flag is True, however, cmake-format will print error, exit with non-zero status code, and write-out nothing
+If this flag is True, however, cmake-format will print error, exit with non-zero status code, and write-out nothing --allow-superfluous-newlines ALLOW_SUPERFLUOUS_NEWLINES
+                            Allow up to this many superfluous newlines between elements at block level.
+In other words, don't collapse whitespace up to (allow_superfluous_newlines
+                            + 1) lines long.
+      --numlines-pre-statement-comment NUMLINES_PRE_STATEMENT_COMMENT
+                            Output additional newlines to increase visual
+                            separation before a statement which is immediately preceeded by a block comment

     Options affecting comment reflow and formatting.:
       --bullet-char BULLET_CHAR